pu10c88/bank-statement-extractor/INSTALLATION_GUIDE.md

-# Bank Statement Extractor v3.1.0 - Installation Guide
+# Bank Statement Extractor v3.1.1 - Web Application Installation Guide

 ## Overview

-Bank Statement Extractor is a professional desktop application that allows you to extract transaction data from bank statements (PDF, CSV, and Excel files) and analyze your financial information.
-With the new v3.1.0 update, it features a modernized dark UI optimized for productivity and eye comfort.
-This guide will help you install and set up the application on your computer.
+Bank Statement Extractor is a professional web application that allows you to extract transaction data from bank statements (PDF, CSV, and Excel files) and analyze your financial information.
+With the v3.1.1 update, it features a modernized dark UI optimized for productivity and eye comfort.
+This guide will help you install and set up the web application on your server.

-## What's New in v3.1.0
+## What's New in v3.1.1

 - **Modern Dark UI**: Completely redesigned interface with professional dark mode and Sigma brand colors
 - **Enhanced User Experience**: Improved workflow with intuitive navigation and responsive design